nikolayg/nikgrozev-website/_posts/blog/2014-05-10-automated-cloudstone-setup-in-ubuntu-vms.md

 <u>used only for running CloudStone</u>.
 The following screenshot shows the security group used in this tutorial,
 which allows pinging and access to all TCP ports from anywhere.
 Alternatively, you can create a security group allowing such access only from the CloudStone VMs' addresses.
 Furthermore, CloudStone assumes that all machines can ssh into each other without any prompts.
-Hence our scripts need to copy the key (i.e. the <u>_pem_</u> file) across all machines.
-Thus it is advised to <u>create a new pem file only for running CloudStone</u>.
+Hence, our scripts need to copy the key (i.e. the <u>_pem_</u> file) across all machines.
+Thus, it is advised to <u>create a new pem file only for running CloudStone</u>.

 <figure>